Region Gotland

-Region Gotland, officially Gotlands kommun (Gotland Municipality), is a municipality that covers the entire island of Gotland in Sweden.
+Region Gotland, legally Gotlands kommun (Gotland Municipality), is a municipality with regional responsibilities that covers the entire island of Gotland in Sweden.
 The city of Visby is the municipality's seat.
 Gotland Municipality is the 39th most populous municipality in Sweden.

+The flag of the municipality is a white ram on a red background.

 History

 On 31 December 1951 there were 93 local government units on the island of Gotland, among them one city (Visby), one market town (Slite), one county council and a lot of rural municipalities, many of them with fewer than 100 inhabitants.

 Twenty years later the situation was totally different.

 The first of the two nationwide local government reforms in Sweden during the 20th century was implemented on 1 January 1952.
 From that date on, the rural municipalities on the island were regrouped into twelve new enlarged municipalities, which together with Visby, Slite and the Gotland County Council formed the new administrative pattern.

 After ten years it was clear that this reform had not been radical enough and the work began preparing for the next one.

 On 1 January 1971 the second and last local government reform was implemented in Sweden.
 All administrative and judicial differences between rural and urban areas were abolished.
 Only one type of municipality (kommun) existed from that date on.
 In the case of Gotland all the former entities were united into one single unit.
 As there was only one municipality in the county, also the County Council was abolished and merged into the new unitary municipality.

-As the municipality has both local and regional functions, normally provided by the Municipalities of Sweden and the County councils of Sweden respectively, Gotland has a special status as a municipality and is officially called Region Gotland as of 2011.
+As the municipality is the only one in Sweden with both local and regional functions, normally provided separately by the Municipalities and Regional councils respectively, Gotland has a special status as a municipality and has officially been named Region Gotland as of 2011.